hornc/maddock/output/output.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"I'd rather consume dedicated rose-water than commissioned piss!" jokes the innkeeper by the landing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Barkeep!
 What's in this food?
 It tastes like rose-water!" someone laughs loudly.
-A patron looks dissaproving.
+A patron looks disapproving.
 The group remark upon the rocking chair.
 One of the travellers is excused quirkily and charges tomorrow away past the storeroom towards the door.